 Records suggest that Studham Common had been used for grazing by local commoners up until 1939.
-The decline in grazing during the early 1900's caused considerable changes to the character of the remaining common.
-These included an increase in tree and scrub cover and the spread of invasive species, notably Bracken and Gorse.
-The common was requisitioned in 1941 and both the Middle and East Commons were ploughed for arable use.
+The Common was requisitioned in 1941 and both the Middle and East Commons were ploughed for arable use.
 This had a significant impact upon the original flora of the area with only the West Common remaining largely unscathed (from notes supplied by Clifford Groves).
-Recent records have indicated limited cattle grazing was carried out on the Middle Common in the 1970's.
+Some verbal comments suggest limited cattle grazing may have been carried out on the Middle Common in the 1970's.